Chapter 44: BWV 85, BWV 108 and BWV 87, each commencing with a bass aria.

 The continuo has its own persistent figure, a rising arpeggio, combining a sense of firm rootedness with more upward striving as the instruments, on each utterance, stretch to attain the upper note.

-The words of the second line 'and bear with us, even yet' is an obvious example of word painting as the singer tries, but seems unable to rise above the re-iterated note of c (bars 14-16).
+The words of the second line 'and bear with us, even yet' provide an obvious example of word painting as the singer tries, but seems unable to rise above the re-iterated note of c (bars 14-16).

 The structure of the aria is that of a traditional da capo.